FREQUENTLY ASKED QUESTIONS

 1What is STIOLTO

-STIOLTO is a once-daily, steroid-free, long-acting maintenance treatment that helps control COPD symptoms.
+STIOLTO is a steroid-free, long-acting maintenance treatment that helps control COPD symptoms.
 It is inhaled in 2 puffs, 1 time each day.
 It’s a combination of two types of medicines: tiotropium, an anticholinergic, or long-acting muscarinic antagonist (LAMA), and olodaterol, a long-acting beta2-agonist (LABA).
 These two medicines help the muscles around the airways in your lungs stay relaxed to prevent COPD symptoms, such as wheezing, cough, chest tightness, and shortness of breath.

 STIOLTO is not for sudden COPD symptoms.
 Always have a rescue inhaler.
 It is not for people with asthma, and should not be used by children or anyone who is allergic to any of the ingredients in STIOLTO.